-Conclusions:
+LIMITATIONS OF THE STUDY

+We presented a case study based on observations carried out over 7 months at a single establishment, outlining the main changes in the behaviour and enclosure use of a family of Asian small-clawed otters under the combined influence of seasonality, cub age progression and on-going enrichment strategies, making it difficult to propose direct cause and effect relationships, as well as to replicate such a combination of conditions elsewhere.

+CONCLUSIONS
-1. Seasonal temperatures had a significant influence on the behaviour and outdoor enclosure use of Aonyx cinereus at WWT Washington, who rested outside and used the pools significantly more frequently in summer, when the water temperature was closer to or within the 18.3-29.4°C range recommended for the species (AZA, 2009), compared to winter, when the water temperatures were below 10°C.

-2. The study documented the behavioural budgets of ASCO cubs from 3.5 to 9.5 months-old, showing that the cubs were displaying vigilance, co-ordinated swimming and forepaw dexterity at 4.5 months-old and confident diving and underwater swimming at 6 months-old.
-By 9.5 months-old they were foraging independently around the enclosure, engaged more in social grooming, but were still play-fighting more frequently than the adults.

-3. The feeding and structural enrichment strategies used at WWT Washington maintained good levels of activity outdoors and high display value all year round.
-These husbandry practices very likely contributed to successful reproduction of the ASCO pair, who produced a total of 9 cubs, some of which have already reproduced successfully themselves at the establishments where they were moved.
-More research is needed into the reproductive biology of ASCO to maintain a genetically viable, self-sustaining captive population (Bateman et al., 2009).
+- 1. Seasonal temperatures had a significant influence on the behaviour and outdoor enclosure use of Aonyx cinereus at WWT Washington, who rested outside and used the pools significantly more frequently in summer, when the water temperature was closer to or within the 18.3-29.4 °C range recommended for the species, compared to winter, when the water temperatures were below 10 °C. - 2.
+The behavioural budgets of ASCO cubs from 3.5 to 9.5 months-old showed that the cubs were displaying vigilance, co-ordinated swimming and forepaw dexterity at 4.5 months-old and confident diving and underwater swimming at 6 months-old.
+By 9.5 months-old they were foraging independently, engaged more in social grooming, but still played more frequently than the adults. - 3.
+The feeding and structural enrichment strategies used at WWT Washington maintained good levels of activity outdoors and high display value all year round and very likely contributed to the successful reproduction of the ASCO pair, who produced a total of 9 cubs, some of which have already reproduced successfully themselves at the establishments where they were moved, emphasizing that captive ASCO need various forms of enrichment to stimulate behaviours similar to those in the wild and maintain good welfare all year round.

-(3098 words) (5803 words in total, excluding figure and tables captions)

-Acknowledgements

-The authors would like to thank Gill Pipes (Centre Manager) and all staff at the WWT Centre Washington for their enthusiasm and support with this project and for looking after the family of otters.
+Acknowledgements - The authors would like to thank Gill Pipes (Centre Manager) and all staff at the WWT Centre Washington for their enthusiasm and support with this project and for looking after the family of otters.
+We would also like to thank Samantha Jameson for help with proof-reading the manuscript.
 The work was carried out within the standard workloads of staff and students at Northumbria University and staff at the WWT Washington.

-A shorter version was presented at the BIAZA Research Conference, 4-5 July 2017, Edinburgh, Scotland, UK.
+Note - A shorter version of this work was presented at the BIAZA Research Conference, 4-5 July 2017, Edinburgh, Scotland, United Kingdom.